|Dunkirk and Lenton||#57|

-Ride a donkey: Yes you will look like an insane man-child, but the Facebook photos will be epic.
+- Ride a donkey: Yes you will look like an insane man-child, but the Facebook photos will be epic.

-Bury someone up to the neck: All the better if you can do it without them realising.
+- Bury someone up to the neck: All the better if you can do it without them realising.
 Especially funny at Brighton as the beach is mostly pebbles and they probably can’t get out.

-Write amusing words on people with suncream: We’ll leave it to you to come up with some choice slogans.
+- Write amusing words on people with suncream: We’ll leave it to you to come up with some choice slogans.
 Just remember to send us the pictures!

 Where can I go away from the beach?

-The Duke of York’s Picturehouse: If multiplex cinemas (of which there are two in Brighton) are just a bit mainstream for you, this is the place to go.
+- The Duke of York’s Picturehouse: If multiplex cinemas (of which there are two in Brighton) are just a bit mainstream for you, this is the place to go.
 It’s England’s oldest cinema but still plays arthouse, cult, and classic movies.
 It also does special showings, with fancy dress premieres and all night long movie marathons - perfect for a society social.

-Preston Manor: Indulge your inner posh person with a visit to this gorgeous Edwardian building, and the huge gardens that surround it.
+- Preston Manor: Indulge your inner posh person with a visit to this gorgeous Edwardian building, and the huge gardens that surround it.
 Apparently there are ghosts too...

-London: Most daytrippers to Brighton come from here, so why not turn the tables on them?
+- London: Most daytrippers to Brighton come from here, so why not turn the tables on them?
 It’s only an hour away by train.